 What Makes A Herding Dog?

 Dogs in the herding group are often territorial and reserved around strangers, but they are also intelligent.
 Herding dogs make for excellent problem solvers with near-boundless energy.
-Therefore it is important that if you are able to exercise both your canine companion’s body and brain in the years that you spend together.
+Therefore, it’s important that you’re able to exercise both your canine companion’s body and brain in the years that you spend together.

 Why Do You Want A Herding Dog?